-There are many options to build green and make your home or community more sustainable.
+Many options exist to build green and make your home or community more sustainable.
 We recommend first investing in strengthening any property to ensure it is resilient and can withstand damage from natural disasters.
 Building stronger avoids building it twice and using more natural resources.
 Use a proven resilient construction method like FORTIFIED Home™ or FORTIFIED Commerical™.

-Once the property is resilient, use one of these commonly used green and energy-efficient construction programs to reduce energy costs and resource use.
+Once the property is resilient, use one of these green and energy-efficient construction programs to reduce energy costs and resource use.
 Compare programs using The Whole Building Design Guide (WBDG).
-Note that some green or sustainable construction programs may give credits or points for building to FORTIFIED standards.
+Some green or sustainable construction programs may give credits or points for building to FORTIFIED standards.

 The EarthCraft program, a green building certification facilitated by Southface, provides a blueprint for healthy, comfortable homes that reduce utility bills.
 Comprehensive, third-party verification and diagnostic testing ensure that all EarthCraft homes, on average, use 30 percent less energy than a typical new home.

-The Whole Building Design Guide (WBDG) is a program of the National Institute of Building Sciences.
-This link will teach you about the difference between building standards and product certifications.
+The Whole Building Design Guide (WBDG) is a National Institute of Building Sciences program.
+Learn the difference between building standards and product certifications.
 You can also compare ten ratings and certification programs and seven green product certifications.